kylef/Commander/README.md

 ## Installation

-You can install Commander in many ways, such as with CocoaPods, Carthage or as a sub-project.
+You can install Commander in many ways, such as with Conche, CocoaPods, Carthage or as a sub-project.

+### Conche (recommended)

+The recommended way to use Commander would be via [Conche](https://github.com/kylef/Conche).

 It's important to note that the `.framework` file for Commander (and any other dependency) must be available at run-time for your command line tool.